undertherain/gpt-bench/README.md

 ## What can not be changed:

+ - the model should be run from Python interpreter.
- - model definition should stay as it is
+ - model definition should stay as it is.
- - optimizer should be `AdamW` imported from `torch.optim` module
+ - optimizer should be `AdamW` imported from `torch.optim` module.

 ## What can be changed:

 model can be post-processed after being instanciated in any way that
 - preserves original fuctionality
-- allows model to be trained in the same training loop
+- allows model to be trained in the same training loop (i.e. opimizer.step being called from Python interpreter)
 - done withing the same script

+any additional set-up steps to PyTorch framework etc. E.g. `torch.backends.my_backend.enabled = True`